 It is usually worth forwarding your mail from your old address.
 This prevents confidential mail being intercepted (bank details & credit card statements can be very worthwhile to a potential fraudster).
-The Post Office does make a small charge for this service.
+The Post Office does charge for this service.

 Benefits for Tenants